piclas-framework/piclas/docs/documentation/developerguide/reggie.md

        cmake ..  -DCMAKE_BUILD_TYPE=Debug -DLIBS_BUILD_HDF5=OFF -DPICLAS_POLYNOMIAL_DEGREE=N -DPICLAS_EQNSYSNAME=poisson -DPICLAS_TIMEDISCMETHOD=RK3 -DLIBS_USE_MPI=ON -DPICLAS_NODETYPE=GAUSS -DPICLAS_PARTICLES=ON -DPICLAS_CODE_ANALYZE=ON -DPICLAS_PETSC=OFF

-   The last line can directly be copied into the terminal within a build directory to generate the make files for compiling piclas with the first set of parameter options given in the *builds.ini* file (ignoring the *nocrosscombination* statements).
+   The last line can directly be copied into the terminal within a build directory to generate the make files for compiling PICLas with the first set of parameter options given in the *builds.ini* file (ignoring the *nocrosscombination* statements).
-   Simply adjust the last line to have the correct flags set, execute *cmake* in the *build* directory and run *make* to compile
+   Simply adjust the last line to have the correct flags set, execute *cmake* in the *build* directory and run *make* to compile:

        cmake ..  -DCMAKE_BUILD_TYPE=Debug -DLIBS_BUILD_HDF5=OFF -DPICLAS_POLYNOMIAL_DEGREE=N -DPICLAS_EQNSYSNAME=poisson -DPICLAS_TIMEDISCMETHOD=RK3 -DLIBS_USE_MPI=ON -DPICLAS_NODETYPE=GAUSS -DPICLAS_PARTICLES=ON -DPICLAS_CODE_ANALYZE=ON -DPICLAS_PETSC=ON
        make -j

    Note that `-DPICLAS_PETSC=ON` has been adjusted in the above command.
-   This will compile the piclas executable and it will be placed in the current directory under *bin*.
+   This will compile the *piclas* executable and it will be placed in the current directory under *bin*.
-   Important note: Some regression tests build the hopr meshes "on-the-fly", hence, the *hopr* executable is required and there are different possibilities to supply the *hopr* executable that is required:
+   Important note: Some regression tests build the hopr meshes "on-the-fly", hence, the *hopr* executable is required additionally.
+   There are different possibilities to supply the *hopr* executable that is required:

    1. Set the compile flag `LIBS_DOWNLOAD_HOPR=ON`, which automatically downloads the *hopr* executable and places a link under
       *./bin* in the current build directory.
 This can be used if the *piclas* executable is compiled by hand.